 Using the white-label platform, hosts can launch their own application with their brand elements, and execute all the typical written, audio, and video content publishing that populates via vertical feed.

 Where we differ is in the interaction between the hosts, users, and sponsors, which revolve around your (the host) dedicated fan token, NFTs, and micro-transactions.

 The tokens fuel the platform and are used to engage, boost, and participate in votings or ideations.
 Additionally, token/NFT holders can be given access to both online content or communities as well as offline events and perks.

 This is where we are different.
-Creators, artists, athletes, brands, etc. can all create their own applications using LT Fan Platform.
+Creators, artists, athletes, brands, etc. can all create their own applications using Unyfy.
 And in that way, we are a “faceless platform.”

 Ben Thompson, one of our favorite thinkers here at Liquiditeam, can be attributed for that term and he encapsulated what we are trying to build perfectly in one of his recent pieces, “Unity, Weta, and Faceless Platforms.”